zpratt/zpratt.github.io/posts/react-with-google-maps.md

 Building [React](http://facebook.github.io/react/) components for use with [google maps](https://developers.google.com/maps/documentation/javascript/reference) can present an interesting problem for those who aren't aware of the basics/quirks of developing with google maps.
 I aim to shed some light on the fundamentals of how to get the two to play nicely together, and to promote developing the components in a way that will promote testability as well.
+As always, feel free to [jump right into the code](https://github.com/zpratt/react-google-maps-example) if don't need the TLDR; description of how it all works.

 ## Why?